nsiebenaller/metaprogaming/README.md

 ## Introduction

-It's a really well-configured approach for building applications with full-stack JavaScript.
-It's configured for Back-end development with using MongoDB as Database, ExpressJS framework for web services and Front-end development using ReactJS library with Typescript language and Less preprocessor for stylesheets.
+META Pro Gaming Site utilizing full-stack JavaScript.
+It's configured for Back-end development using PSQL as Database, ExpressJS for web services and Front-end development using ReactJS library with Typescript language and Less preprocessor for stylesheets.

 ### Development mode